 On the other hand, a flavor RDA tends to have less airflow and is suitable for a restricted direct lung, or even a mouth to lung vaping style.
 Flavor RDAs will hold only a single or dual-coil design and tend to be 22 mm in diameter or less.
 As expected, the primary objective is excellent flavor, though many create a decent cloud of vapor as well.

 Many vapers prize RDAs for their exemplary flavor and feel they excel in this category over other types of atomizers.
-The fact that vapor covers a very small distance, and with no obstructions other than the drip tip, maximizes flavor production.
+Because the vapor in RDAs has a short distance to travel with no obstructions other than the drip tip, the path to the user is maximized for flavor.

 Additionally, RDAs allow for trying several juices quickly.
 Nothing beats an RDA for trying new e-liquids — a few drops of juice will let a vaper know whether that new bottle of e-liquid will stay or get passed on to a friend (or enemy.)
 You can always vape your cotton until it’s dry and then drip on it, or try new juices on fresh cotton.
 Which brings us to the next point…